ERnsTL/flowd/doc/adr/adr-028-typed_ports_contracts_and_graph_validation.md

 Authoritative Source of Compatibility:

-Compatibility declarations MUST be defined in the TypeRegistry (see ADR-029: Type System, Registry & Validation Model).
+Compatibility declarations MUST be defined in the TypeRegistry (see ADR-029: Type System, Registry and Validation Model).

 Validator behavior: